hammerheim-game/hammerheim-rules/2-core-rules.md

 Roll the dice and add or subtract the number indicated to get the final result.
 You may have to roll a number of dice in one go.
 For example, 2D6 means roll two dice and add the scores together.

 If you are given the opportunity to re-roll a dice roll, you must accept the second score, even if it's worse than the original.
-You may also never re-roll a dice that you have already re-rolled.
+You may never re-roll a dice that you have already re-rolled.

 #### D3